ArthurAtangana/blackjack-simulation/documentation/finalreport.md

 ![blackjack model](model.png)

 ### Component Description
-- **Blackjack**: The component representing the game itself.
+- **Game**: The component representing the game itself.
 It contains Deck, Game Controller, and Players components.
 - **Deck**: Has the cards of the game, can be shuffled and distributes cards one at a time.
-- **Game Controller**: Keeps track of the game states, who is playing and who wins at the end.
+- **Controller**: Keeps track of the game states, who is playing and who wins at the end.
-- **Players**: A coupled model of all players in the game, including the dealer and the regular player.
+- **Players**: A coupled model of all players in the game, including the dealer and the challenger.
 - **Dealer**: The dealer of the game, follows special rules compared to normal players.
-Has a Hand and Threshold atomic model.
+Has a Hand and Threshold atomic model (threshold = 17).
-- **Regular Player**: Draws cards to reach a total up to 21.
+- **Challenger**: Draws cards to reach a total up to 21.
 Can decide to stop drawing cards ending its turn.
-Has a Hand and Threshold atomic model.
+Has a Hand and Threshold atomic model (threshold = 15).
 - **Hand**: Holds the hand of a specific player, receives a card and outputs the current hand value.
 - **Threshold**: The decision making model, takes in the current hand value and chooses to HIT or STAND (stop drawing) depending on a threshold value.
-The dealer’s threshold is fixed, while other players may vary.
+The dealer’s threshold is fixed to 17, while other players can choose (set to 15 in our model for the Challenger).

 ## DEVS Formal Specifications
 ### Atomic Models